 Health + Wellness

-A fast-growing field in the VO world, exercise, meditation, and inspiration videos, apps, and recordings are a solid choice for a voice artist with a motivating, calming tone.
+A fast-growing type of voiceover work, exercise, meditation, and inspiration videos, apps, and recordings are a solid choice for a voice artist with a motivating, calming tone.
 Put yourself in the position of the consumer when reading the material to gauge whether you’re reading too fast, slow, or just right.

 Rather than playing a character, documentaries need voice actors to narrate, move stories along, and keep listeners engaged.
 The narrator of a documentary sets the tone for the entire project, so it’s vital to understand the story you’re telling and emotions you’re trying to convey.
 These days everyone from Discovery to HBO to Netflix is producing docuseries, which means more work for hardworking voice actors.

 One of the few opportunities for live voiceover projects, this type of work can run the gamut from sports announcer to radio DJ to public address system announcer.
 That voice you hear over on the subway platform letting you know trains are delayed?
 Voiceover artist!
 Depending on the job, announcer work requires a deep knowledge of the subject, the ability to think on your feet, and confidence reading from a prepared script with little time to rehearse.

 Ready to kick-start your voiceover career?
 Check out Backstage’s voiceover audition listings!